Most students at Washington University in St. Louis register for classes online.

 Undergraduate day division students register for classes using WebSTAC, as do many of the students in the graduate and professional schools.
 WebSTAC registration requires that the student first be admitted to one of the schools or colleges of the university.

 Browse Course Listings any time to read about all courses offered in the undergraduate, graduate and professional schools.
-Course information in Course Listings includes course titles, descriptions, days and times when courses are offered and the names of course instructors.
+Course information in Course Listings includes course titles, descriptions, days and times when courses are offered, instructors assigned and the modality the course will be offered in.

 Students enrolling in courses offered through University College or Summer School register online through University College.